dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.5.3**

+*   Added validation check to make sure task date is not empty for Multi-Day tasks on Admin side Add/Edit tasks page.
+*   Updated dataTables scripts to latest versions

 **Version 3.5.2**

 *   Fixed typo in the function to send emails to volunteers (from Admin) that prevented the email from being copies to the sender (the FROM address) as well.